ChristopherJFoster/Data-Structures/Data_Structures_Questions.md

 2. What is the runtime complexity of `dequeue`?

-   (I think:)
-   Since we always pop the first element of the queue's storage list, the time and space complexities are each `O(1)`.

-   (But maybe:)
    Since each element after the first in the queue's storage list will have to be shifted when the first element is popped, the time complexity is `O(n)`, where n is the number of elements in the list.
 The space complexity is `O(1)`.

 3) What is the runtime complexity of `len`?